 Contemporary Geographical Skills is a skills-based module that uses geographical knowledge to develop a range of subject-specific skills together with key transferable skills in ICT and communication.
 The module focuses on the handling, analysis and communication of spatial and graphical data.
 Core elements of contemporary geographical and environmental practice are the ability to handle, analyse and communicate spatial and graphical data.
 You will be introduced to the principles, uses and practical skills of geographical information systems (GIS), digital cartography and graphical software packages.
 You will also begin to develop a personal development portfolio.

-Introducing Human Geographies provides a broad introduction to the study of human geography, identifying and exploring key inter-relationships, namely between people, places and environments.
-The module outlines conceptual and theoretical approaches to the study of human geography.
-Attention focuses on the role of time, space and scale in human geography.
-In addition, the module introduces students to current debates, concerns and issues within the discipline.
+Space, place and time provides a broad introduction to the study of human geography, identifying and exploring key inter-relationships, namely between people, places and environments.
+You will learn conceptual and theoretical approaches to the study of human geography.
+Attention focuses on the role of time, space and scale in human geography as well as environment and culture.
+In addition, the module will introduce you to current debates, concerns and issues within the discipline.

-Introducing Physical Geographies provides an overview of physical geography which looks at basic concepts and their development.
-The module outlines the physical framework of the earth’s surface and investigates the materials and processes operating there.
-It covers aspects of biogeography, soils, climatology and geomorphology.
+Earth, Climate and Environment provides an overview of physical geography examining basic concepts and their development.
+You will discover the physical framework of the earth’s surface and investigate the materials and processes operating there.
+The module covers climatic and environmental processes including aspects of biogeography, meteorology, hydrology and geomorphology.

 Module code: TLC1010